ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

-Congratulations on building and running your first flow engine using Automate Studio!!
+Congratulations on building and running your first flow engine using Automate Studio!

-> We recommend that you go ahead and create your first [AI flow](/automate-studio/tutorials/basic/transcription/tutorial).
+> You recommend that you go ahead and create your first [AI flow](/automate-studio/tutorials/basic/transcription/tutorial).
 >
 > ?> For any questions, contact us in our [Slack Community.](http://veritonedev.slack.com/)
->

 <style>
 label {
         color: #fff;
     }
+​

     .markdown-section code {
         border-radius: 2px;